michaelquinn32/mystuff/README.md

 Michael Quinn's Files
 ======================

 The personal repo of Michael Quinn, aspiring Data Scientist.
+Most of my work is in R, but I am also learning python, Matlab and SQL.